-Canon 1D versus Sony RX10 IV
+Canon 1D vs Sony RX10 IV

 The Canon EOS-1D and the Sony Cyber-shot DSC-RX10 IV are two digital cameras that were announced, respectively, in September 2001 and September 2017.
 The 1D is a DSLR, while the RX10 IV is a fixed lens compact.
 The cameras are based on an APS-H (1D) and an one-inch (RX10 IV) sensor.
-The Canon has a resolution of 4.1 megapixel, whereas the Sony provides 20 MP.
+The Canon has a resolution of 4.1 megapixels, whereas the Sony provides 20 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX10 IV is considerably smaller (49 percent) than the Canon 1D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.